naysolange/text-api-rest/README.md

 # Text API Rest

 This is a Java project built with Spring Boot, featuring API documentation generated using Swagger (OpenAPI).
-The project uses Gradle with Kotlin DSL for build configuration and an in memory database for testing.
+The project uses Gradle with Kotlin DSL for build configuration and an in memory database.

+## Technologies

+- **Java**
+- **Spring Boot**: Makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".
+- **Gradle Kotlin DSL**: For dependency management and build configuration.
+- **Swagger (OpenAPI)**: For interactive API documentation.

 ## Versions

 - JDK 23
+- Spring Boot 3.3.4
 - Gradle 8.10
-- Spring Boot 3.3.4

-## Technologies

-- **Spring Boot**: Makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".
-- **Swagger (OpenAPI)**: For interactive API documentation.
-- **Gradle Kotlin DSL**: For dependency management and build configuration.
+- OpenAPI 2.0.2

 ## Build, Test and Run